kennethsible/mkvpriority/README.md

 ## Acknowledgments

-This Python script was originally adapted from a Ruby script available on GitHub ([Andy2244/subby](https://github.com/Andy2244/subby)), updated for my specific use cases, and packaged into a convenient Docker image.
+This Python script was originally adapted from a Ruby script ([Andy2244/subby](https://github.com/Andy2244/subby)), updated for my specific use cases, and packaged into a convenient Docker image.